San Francisco recalls 3 members of city's school board

-Voters overwhelmingly approved the recall Tuesday night, according to tallies by the San Francisco Department of Elections.
+Voters overwhelmingly approved the recall in a special election, according to tallies by the San Francisco Department of Elections.

+“The voters of this city have delivered a clear message that the school board must focus on the essentials of delivering a well-run school system above all else," Mayor London Breed said in a statement.
+“San Francisco is a city that believes in the value of big ideas, but those ideas must be built on the foundation of a government that does the essentials well."

+Breed will now appoint board replacements to serve until another election in November.

 Parents in the politically liberal city launched the recall effort in January 2021 out of frustration over the slow reopening of district schools, while the board pursued the renaming of 44 school sites and the elimination of competitive admissions at the elite Lowell High School.

-The special election comes at a time of national unrest in public education as once sleepy school board races turn into heated, partisan debates that have become a rallying issue for Republicans in the 2022 midterms.
-In November, voters weighed in on dozens of school board races across the country that were dominated by debates over masks, vaccines, race and history.

-In famously liberal San Francisco, the situation has been less partisan but is still being closely watched by Republicans.
-Some conservative media have cast the race as a clash of “liberals vs. the far left.”
-While distance learning has been a national issue, the school board stumbled through self-inflicted controversies that were unique to San Francisco.
+Collins, Lopez and Moliga had defended their records, saying they prioritized racial equity because that was what they were elected to do.

+Both sides agreed that San Francisco’s school board and the city itself became the focus of an embarrassing national spotlight.

-It drew national attention for an effort to rename 44 schools that was part of a racial reckoning critics said went too far.
-School board members said they focused on sites that honored public figures linked to racism, sexism and other injustices.
-On the list were names like George Washington, Abraham Lincoln and trailblazing California Sen. Dianne Feinstein.
+One of the first issues to grab national attention was the board’s January 2021 decision to rename 44 schools they said honored public figures linked to racism, sexism and other injustices.
+On the list were Abraham Lincoln, George Washington and trailblazing U.S. Sen. Dianne Feinstein, D-Calif.

-The renaming effort was criticized for historical inaccuracies and shoddy research but also for its timing in January 2021, when all city schools were shut down and students were struggling with online learning.
-The plan was ultimately scrapped.

-Most of the city’s 115 schools, which serve 50,0000 students, were closed for over a year, from March 2020 to August 2021, even as nearby districts eventually reopened classrooms and private schools across the city held in-person classes.

-After the renaming debacle, the board faced multiple lawsuits, including one from the city of San Francisco, which took the dramatic step of suing the school district and the board to pressure both to reopen classrooms more quickly.

-Organizers say they would recall all seven board members if they could, but only three have served long enough to face a challenge: Board President Gabriela Lopez and two commissioners, Alison Collins and Faauuga Moliga.
+The effort drew swift criticism for historical mistakes.
+Critics said it made a mockery of the country’s racial reckoning.
+Angry parents asked why the board would waste time renaming schools when the priority needed to be reopening classrooms.

-Collins came under fire for comments made on Twitter that appeared to be anti-Asian.
-The tweets, which dated to 2016 before her election to office, said Asian Americans used “white supremacist” thinking to get ahead and were racist toward Black students.
-Their emergence prompted the board to revoke her title of vice president.
-Collins apologized for the tweets and said they were taken out of context.
-She dismissed calls to resign.
+Collins came under fire again for tweets she wrote in 2016 that were widely criticized as racist.
+In them Collins, who is Black, said Asian Americans used “white supremacist” thinking to get ahead and were racist toward Black students.

+Racism against Asian Americans has come under a renewed focus since reports of attacks and discrimination escalated with the spread of the coronavirus, which first appeared in late 2019 in Wuhan, China.

+Collins said the tweets were taken out of context and posted before she held her school board position.
+She refused to take them down or apologize for the wording and ignored calls to resign from parents, Breed and other public officials.

 Many Asian parents were already angered by the board’s efforts to end merit-based admissions at the elite Lowell High School, where Asian students are the majority.

-As a result, many Asian American residents have been motivated to vote for the first time in a municipal election.
+As a result, many Asian American residents were motivated to vote for the first time in a municipal election.
 The grassroots Chinese/API Voter Outreach Task Force, which formed in mid-December, said it registered 560 new Asian American voters.

 Ann Hsu, a mother of two who helped found the task force, said many Chinese voters saw the effort to change the Lowell admissions system as a direct attack.